 - Regularly check your junk mail folder.

 - AIM is only used for Columbus campus courses.
 Please contact your Access Specialist if you plan on transferring campuses or taking classes at multiple campuses.
+Note that some online OSU courses are associated with regional campuses.
 Your Access Specialist can assist in sending your information to the corresponding OSU regional campus office.

-- The accommodations of some common courses are coordinated partially or entirely by a course coordinator.
+- For some common courses, accommodation requests are managed partially or entirely by a course coordinator instead of the instructor.
 It is important for you to know these contacts and follow up as needed with them.
 Please review the Common Courses - Contact List page for more information.

 - When logging into AIM for the first time, don’t forget to sign your e-agreements.
 You won’t be able to see your courses or generate your letters until you have done so.

 - SLDS letters are now customizable by course.
 When generating your Course Accessibility Letters, only select the accommodations that you are actually requesting in each course.
 Depending on the design of the course, you may only need to utilize some of your approved accommodations.